mrRachar/PyPMEWS/README.md

 {'0': '?'}
 ```

+Now you know this, you try and make much more complicated expressions, and have fun :grinning:!
+Use the [cheat sheet](#syntax) for guidance.

 #### Speed
 * To create the `Matcher` object in the example above, which is when the matching tree is built, in a test took around 3ms
 * The match itself, took around 10 ms